 If your disk partition configuration doesn't meet the requirements, when MBR2GPT command check the geometry, it will reports error - "Validating layout, disk sector size is: 512 bytes Disk layout validating failed for disk 0", "MBR2GPT: Conversion failed".

-For Windows to remain bootable after the conversion, an EFI system partition (ESP) must be in place.
+Unlike System Reserved partition on MBR disk, an EFI system partition (ESP) will be created on GPT disk.
 MBR2GPT will shrink the System Reserved partition first.
-If there is not enough free space in it, MBR2GPT will shrank the OS C drive.
-In that case, the EFI partition will be created on the right side of C drive, which causes serious issue - C drive cannot be extended forever by either Windows native or 3rd-party software.
+If there is not enough free space in it, MBR2GPT will shrink C drive instead.
+In that case, the EFI partition will be created on the right side of C drive.

 - mbr2gpt /convert

 Within several minutes, this MBR disk is converted to GPT.
-As you see, this time MBR2GPT shrink the system reserved partition successfully.
+I've extended system reserved partition to 1GB on my server, this time MBR2GPT shrink the system reserved partition successfully.
 Restart server and boot to UEFI, disk 0 is converted to GPT and the EFI system partition is created on left side of C drive.

-Besides converting MBR disk to GPT, NIUBI Partition Editor helps you convert partition between Primary and Logical, convert NTFS to FAT32 without losing data.
-It also helps you shrink, extend, move and merge partitions to optimize space usage, clone entire disk or single partition to migrate Operating system and data, create, delete, format, convert, defrag, hide partition and much more.
+Besides converting MBR disk to GPT in Windows Server 2016/2019/2022 and previous Server 2012/2008/2003, NIUBI Partition Editor helps you convert partition between Primary and Logical, convert NTFS to FAT32 without losing data.
+It also helps you shrink, extend, move and merge partitions to optimize space usage, clone disk partition to migrate Operating system and data.
+Create, delete, format, convert, defrag, hide partition and much more.